 The section is also critical in the debate that allows contemporary architecture on a path of overcoming modern precepts which, based on the 5 points of Le Corbusier, considered the "free plan" as the defining organizational principal of architecture.
 Rem Koolhaas launches from that, in his project for the 1989 National Library of France competition, with the idea of the "free section."

-A very notable and current example of this procedure is the Moreira Salles Institute in São Paulo.
+A very notable and current example of this procedure is the Moreira Salles Institute in São Paulo, Brazil.
 The metal structure that supports a translucent double-layer glass skin is organized vertically.
 For instance, with the escalators being a principal part of the project.

 Although common in recent works, the vertical or sectional approach to design has been used historically.
 Archigram's 1960s conceptual proposals use this graphical tool to create diagrams and drawings that express infrastructural innovations for global projects that oppose the proposals from Europe.